sameerahmahmood/if1-sum1-task1/README.md

 ### Getting Started
 #### Requirements
-- A personal computer or laptop running Windows, MacOS, Linux
+- A computer or laptop running any of these operating systems; Windows, macOS or Linux
--
+- Python version 3.6 or higher installed

+#### Features
+1. User choice for number of equations
+One of the features of this program is that it will prompt the user how many equations they would like to solve and than ask them that many times.
+2. Timed Answer
+Another feature of Equation Quiz is
+4. User Streak
 ## Technical Documentation